-Spawning stock outputs are all above limit reference points in California and Washington (Table ES-2).
-Only California shows declines below this reference point at any point in the time series.
+Spawning stock outputs are all at or above limit reference points (Table ES-2.
+Only California shows declines significantly below this reference point at any point in the time series.
 California and Washington stocks show a declining population through most of the 20th Century, with stronger declines in the 1980s, and recoveries beginning in the mid-1990s.
+Oregon stocks follow this pattern, but with a decline in the most recent period.
 California (33%) is below the target biomass reference point with an increasing biomass trend (Figures ES-4 and ES-5).
-Washington (43%) dropped below the target biomass by in the early 1980s, then risen above since the late 1990s and has fluctuated above that point through 2014 (Figures ES-8 and ES-9).
+The Oregon stock dropped after the quick ramp up of catches in the late 1970s and continued a steady decline until around year 2000, settling in at a stock status around 60% of initial conditions.
+The Washington stock, currently 43%, dropped below the target biomass by in the early 1980s, then risen above since the late 1990s and has fluctuated above that point through 2014 (Figures ES-8 and ES-9).